Merseyside Police Community Cashback Fund

 The Police and Crime Commissioner (PCC) and Chief Constable have developed a scheme, which is designed to make funding accessible for grass root community projects that aim to support crime prevention initiatives or promote diversionary activities.
-The scheme is funded by Proceeds of Crime Act recovered assets and this round of the programme includes additional funds from Merseyside Violence Reduction Partnership’s funding from the Home Office.
+The scheme is funded by Proceeds of Crime Act recovered assets.

 What is the fund?

 Applications for funding must demonstrate how they will contribute to key themes that support policing activity and the force priorities.
-Funding will be awarded across four themes:
+Funding will be awarded across three themes:

-Projects should contribute to the prevention of crime - For example, this can be through the promotion of healthy relationships (familial, interpersonal, wider societal cohesion); by providing a sense of purpose and community to service users that diverts them away from negative behaviours; by educating service users and the community on the impact of crime and providing intervention for those at risk of becoming involved in such activity.
+Projects should contribute to the prevention of crime - For example, this can be through the promotion of community cohesion, by providing a sense of purpose and community to service users that diverts them away from negative behaviours; by educating service users and the community on the impact of crime and providing intervention for those at risk of becoming involved in such activity.

 Projects should focus on:

 How much funding can organisations apply for?
-Groups can apply for up to a maximum of £5k. £100k in total is available across the 4 themes.
+Groups can apply for up to a maximum of £5000

 Any special criteria?